Enabling you to identify and mitigate the intrinsic risk in your operations, supply chains and business processes.

 Validating the specifications, value and safety of your raw materials, products and assets.

-Intertek offers welder training to British, European and American welding qualification codes.
+Intertek offers writing of welding procedures and welder training to British, European and American welding qualification codes.

 Our welding specialists provide welder training and certify welders to national and international welder qualification codes.
 We can help your staff develop the welding skills you require for your company, enabling you to enter new markets or bid for welding work requiring specific coding.
 Intertek supports firms in industry sectors such as construction, fabrication, automotive, rail, and power generation.